simonuwe/oracle-apex-json-region/docu/docu.md

 This retrievs the JSON-schema for column **TAB.JSON_DATA** from the data dictionary, as long as the constraint-text is less than 4000 char long (the full text isin a LONG-column, which is not easy to process).
 So changing this VALIDATE setting will automatically adopt the layout of the json-region in your APEX-UI.

-#### Relational-Duality-views
+#### JSON-Duality-views

-The JSON returned from a relational-duality view contains the Oracle-specific property "_metadata", which is be ignored and not displayed by the plugin.
+The JSON returned from a JSON-duality view contains the Oracle-specific property "_metadata", which is be ignored and not displayed by the plugin.

 ```JSON
 {